 Let’s get noticed #fsfapakinship

-WELCOME TO THE FLORIDA STATE FOSTER ADOPTIVE PARENT ASSOCIATION (FSFAPA) KINSHIP PAGE
+WELCOME TO THE FLORIDA STATE FOSTER ADOPTIVE PARENT ASSOCIATION (FSFAPA) KINSHIP INFO PAGE

 FSFAPA recognizes the growing needs of over 251,000 children living in kinship care homes in Florida, and the many grandparents and other relatives who are providing the primary care for them.